itsenes/the-app/README.md

 # the-app
-the-app: my testsand experiments with angular2
+the-app: my tests and experiments with angular2